Mojave language: History

 At the turn of the 19th century the United States began expanding further west, and as it expanded settlers began encountering more Native Americans.
-Many of these interactions resulted in violence and death on both sides as the settlers viewed the indigenous people as nuisances to their expansion westward and the native people saw settlers as invaders.
+Many of these interactions resulted in violence and death as the settlers viewed the indigenous people as nuisances to their expansion westward.
 It is also at this time that the concept of unilinear evolution was prevalent within the social sciences and society in general, because of this native peoples were thought of as lesser beings or "Noble Savages" free from the burden of civilization yet encompassed by their baser instincts.
 As a means to lessen the altercation with the indigenous people of the west, the United States government began American Indian boarding schools.
 The purpose of these schools was to assimilate Native American children from the ages of 10 to 18 into European American culture, thus weakening their native culture and making them more compliant with the governments territorial expansion.
 This was accomplished by shearing their hair, replacing their native dress, teaching them English, Math, History, and giving them vocational skills.
 The Mojave tribe were no exception.
 In 1890 Fort Mojave was opened by the Thomas J. Morgan, The Commissioner of Indian Affairs, as an Indian school to serve children from the Mojave and Hualapai tribes.
 The school remained open until 1931 after the Meriam Report conclude off reservation Indian school a failure.